bastings/annotated_encoder_decoder/index.md

 ```

 To keep things easy we also keep the `Generator` class the same.
-It simply projects the pre-output layer ($x$ in the `forward` function below) to obtain the output layer, so that the final dimension is the target vocabulary size.
+It simply projects the pre-output layer (x in the `forward` function below) to obtain the output layer, so that the final dimension is the target vocabulary size.

 ```python